us-energy-analysis/Energy-analysis/README.md

 #Is there a correlation between increasing renewable energy production and consumption and fossil fuel prices?

 We examined the price of each nonrenewable energy price over the last thirty years.
-We found there’s a common trend with supply/consumption of the big three energy sources and the overall price in the market had a positive correlation with supply and consumption rates, with the exception of
+We found there’s a common trend with supply/consumption of the big three energy sources and the overall price in the market had a positive correlation with supply and consumption rates, with the exception of coal.
+As renewable energy resources came into the market, it leads to having a negative effect on coal consumption in the U.S.